 1. Walking Meditation

 Meditation for pain can be implemented with many techniques.
-One of the most popular techniques for pain management by meditation is the Walking Meditation technique.
+However, one of the most popular techniques for pain management by reflection is the Walking Meditation technique.
 In Walking meditation, the main aim is to enhance proprioception.

-In simpler words, the person is told to become more attentive towards the movement of their body and the body parts in space.
-While walking, the person is told to focus on the sensation of the foot hitting the ground and be attentive towards the movement of their legs.
+In simpler words, the person is told to become more attentive toward the movement of their body and the body parts in space.
+For example, while walking, the person is said to focus on the sensation of the foot hitting the ground and be attentive to the movement of their legs.

-In this way, the whole focus of the mind gets shifted onto this movement of the body in space, while other sensations that are noxious in nature and trigger pain when they are sensed by the brain get blocked in one way.
+In this way, the whole focus of the mind gets shifted onto this movement of the body in space, while other toxic sensations trigger pain when they are sensed by the brain get blocked in one way.

-As an integral part of any meditation program, focusing on the way you are walking and all the different sensations that can be felt during the process of walking can assist in the experiencing of many different types of emotions in the body as well.
+As an integral part of any meditation program, focusing on the way you are walking and all the different sensations that can be felt during the process of walking can assist in experiencing many kinds of emotions in the body.

 2. Basic Meditation

-The most basic form of meditation is the most helpful when it comes to pain management.
-By meditation.
-In this technique, the patient is first made to be attentive towards their breathing patterns.
+The most basic form of meditation is the most helpful for pain management, by meditation.
+In this technique, the patient is first made attentive to their breathing patterns.

-They have to show full concentration on breathing in and breathing out primarily, after which many new activities are added to the treatment protocol such that the thoughts in mind drift away from the experience of suffering caused by the pain These activities can be the simple, daily activities which the patient has either forgotten or purposefully left because of the fear that performing them will trigger pain in their body.
+They have to primarily show a total concentration on breathing in and breathing out.
+Many new activities are added to the treatment protocol such that the thoughts in the mind drift away from the experience of suffering caused by the pain.
+These activities can be simple, daily activities that the patient has either forgotten or purposefully left because of the fear that performing them will trigger pain in their body.

-In this way, meditation for pain also helps in the rehabilitation of patients who have suffered from chronic pain for a long time.
-In the initial stages of basic meditation, you can listen and follow the motivational talks from an instructor to overcome the anxiety that you may face due to these painful conditions.
-These instructors can be in the form of self-help meditation apps and websites like the Mindtastik app and some others.
+In this way, meditation for pain also helps rehabilitate patients who have suffered from chronic pain for a long time.
+In the initial stages of basic meditation, you can listen to and follow the motivational talks from an instructor to overcome the anxiety that you may face due to these painful conditions.
+These instructors can be in self-help meditation apps and websites like the Mindtastik app and some others.

 3. Mental Imagery

 Mental imagery is a modern relaxation technique that has been included in the treatment protocols of meditation for pain relief.
-It is based on the principle that prominent mental processes can help in suppressing other sensory phenomena in the brain, one of which is the sensing of pain by the action of the neurological pain pathway.
+It is based on the principle that prominent cognitive processes can help suppress other sensory phenomena in the brain, one of which is sensing pain by the action of the neurological pain pathway.

-In mental imagery, the patient is instructed about certain situations about whom they have to draw and imagine a picture in their mind.
-They have to do this consistently as per the instructions that are given by the instructor.
-In this way, the entire focus of the brain gets shifted and used in doing this mental imagery, while the sensations of the pain get side-lined and the patient transiently forgets about them.
+In mental imagery, the patient is instructed about specific situations to draw and imagine a picture in their mind.
+They have to do this consistently as per the instructor’s instructions.
+In this way, the entire focus of the brain gets shifted and used in doing this mental imagery, while the sensations of the pain get side-lined, and the patient transiently forgets about them.

 How Meditation Controls Pain?

-Like we said earlier, the presence of effective research on the proposed effects of meditation for pain on the management of sufferings is very scanty, and the interpretations in many of the researches have not gained much acceptance.
+As we said earlier, the presence of adequate research on the proposed effects of meditation for pain on the management of suffering is very scanty, and the interpretations in many of the studies have not gained much acceptance.

-But as per some researches, the interpretation of this management of paint by the meditation processes is based on the principle that guided meditation for pain, on the one hand, suppresses certain parts of the brain while on the other hand, it strengthens the thoughts which are not involved in sensing pain.
+But as per some research, the interpretation of this management of paint by the meditation processes is based on the principle that guided meditation for pain, on the one hand, suppresses certain parts of the brain.
+But, on the other hand, it strengthens the thoughts which are not involved in sensing pain.

-Some other researchers have stated that meditation, in its usual form, helps in reducing stress on the mind and consequential to which is the reduction pain levels that are felt by the individual.
-But here, it should also be made clear, that all this research has indicated that the pain management by meditation is a transient process and that it has to be supplemented with proper medical and pharmacological assistance.
+Some other researchers have stated that meditation, in its usual form, helps reduce stress on the mind and consequential to which is the reduction of pain levels that the individual feels.
+But here, it should also be made clear that all this research has indicated that pain management by meditation is a transient process and that it has to be supplemented with proper medical and pharmacological assistance.

 Cases Where Meditation is Useful

-Among all types of chronic pain, those which are known to occur without any tissue damage in the body, and primarily because of psychological reasons, are the ones that have shown excellent signs of improvement through meditation for pain.
-Pain medication has been very successful in subsiding phantom pain.
+Among all types of chronic pain, those known to occur without any tissue damage in the body and primarily because of psychological reasons are the ones that have shown excellent signs of improvement through meditation for pain.
+In addition, pain medication has been very successful in subsiding phantom pain.